Fried halloumi is a Greek appetizer that's crisp on the outside and soft on the inside. Make this recipe to serve with a tasty Greek mezze!

 Just decide which garnish you’ll be using and have those ingredients on hand and prepared before you fry the cheese.
 This way, you are able to serve the dish while it’s still warm and gooey on the inside.

 - Drain, slice, and dry.

 After you’ve drained and sliced the halloumi, pat it dry so you don’t get extra moisture in the pan when frying.

 Then, it’s just a matter of searing the slices in hot oil until they turn golden and have deep brown edges.

 Add your choice of garnishes and serve while everything is still hot.

-- Stored in the refrigerator unopened, it will be good for up to a year.
+- When it's fresh and uncooked, store it tightly wrapped in its original wrapper or plastic wrap.
+If unopened, it will stay good for up to up a year.

-- Once opened, use within two weeks.
-Store it submerged in salt water in an airtight container.
+- After opening it, use within two weeks.
+It's best to keep it submerged in salt water inside of an airtight container.

-- It freezes well and will keep for up to a month in the freezer without the texture being affected.
+- Raw halloumi freezes well, and will keep for up to a month in the freezer without the texture being affected.